 with the different quantities appearing above being topological, such that they can be expressed in terms of an integral basis of harmonic 2-forms $ \{\omega_a\} \in H^{1,1}(X_3, \mathbb{Z})$ as follows

 whereas $K_{ab}^{(1)}$ can be fixed instead by requiring good symplectic transformation properties of the underlying period vector \cite{deWit:1992wf,Harvey:1995fq}.
 Similarly, the quantity $\chi_E(X_3) = 2 \left( h^{1,1}(X_3)-h^{2,1} (X_3)\right)$ denotes the Euler characteristic of the threefold.
-Lastly, the coefficients $n_{\boldsymbol{k}}^{(0)}$ are known as genus-zero Gopakumar--Vafa invariants and count, for each positive homology representative $\boldsymbol{k}=k_a\gamma^a \in H_2^+(X_3,\mathbb{Z})$, the indexed degeneracy of supersymmetric D2-brane states wrapped on 2-cycles within the corresponding holomorphic 2-cycle class \cite{Gopakumar:1998ii, Gopakumar:1998jq}.
+Lastly, the coefficients $n_{\boldsymbol{k}}^{(0)}$ are known as genus-zero Gopakumar--Vafa invariants and count, for each positive homology representative $\boldsymbol{k}=k_a\gamma^a \in H_2^+(X_3,\mathbb{Z})$, the indexed degeneracy of BPS D2-brane states wrapped on 2-cycles within the corresponding supersymmetric class \cite{Gopakumar:1998ii, Gopakumar:1998jq}.